How to Deal with Anxiety

 • Difficulty controlling feelings of worry

-Crisis Text Line can help you manage.
+Crisis Text Line can help you manage with our text hotline for anxiety.
 Struggling?
 Text a Crisis Counselor at 741741, or use the mobile text button below to text from your phone.

 Types: